The Best Compact Cars to Buy in Canada in 2025

 by Stephanie Wallcraft

-Prices include manufacturer’s suggested retail price (MSRP) plus dealer fees and destination charges, but they exclude sales taxes.
-Figures were accurate as of publication time but are subject to change.
+Prices shown include manufacturer’s suggested retail price (MSRP) plus destination charges and dealer fees but not options or sales taxes.
+While they were accurate as of publication time, prices are subject to change.

 The Best Compact Cars to Buy in Canada in 2024